AlishanKably/Project-03/README.md

 ## Challenges

-The biggest importance of this project was to ensure we were working collaboratively and communicating well to ensure our independant code was building the app and not conflicting in any way.
+The most important aspect of this project was to ensure we were working collaboratively and communicating well to ensure our independant code was building the app and not conflicting in any way.
 Regular discussions and 'stand ups' helped to achieve this.

 ## Wins

 My group was able effectively collaborate our code to create a presentable app which incorporated many different features for a user to experiment with.
 We were able to successfully sign up and log in a user who then had the permission upload their own products to the online store which could then be bought by another user by saving the product to their cart and checking out.